himang19/TechMInd/README.md

 3. Course schema: Includes fields such as course name, description, instructor details, and media content.

-Overall, the back-end of StudyNotion is designed to provide a robust and scalable solution for an ed-tech platform, with a focus on security, reliability, and ease of use.
+Overall, the back-end of TechMind is designed to provide a robust and scalable solution for an ed-tech platform, with a focus on security, reliability, and ease of use.
 By using the right frameworks, libraries, and tools, we can ensure that the platform functions smoothly and provides an optimal user experience for all its users.